Almost everywhere you go, someone is always asking for a PSA birth certificate.

 - Your parents’ names.

 Shortly after a baby’s birth, the doctor files the report of birth to the local civil registrar (LCR).
 The birth certificate is then issued to and stored by the LCR.
-All records of birth certificates are archived at the Philippine Statistics Authority (formerly National Statistics Office or NSO).
+All records of birth certificates are archived at the Philippine Statistics Authority or PSA (formerly National Statistics Office or NSO).

 When you say “birth certificate,” it refers either to the original document or to the certified true copy of the original.